axeloz/filesharing/readme.md

 This application provides three links per upload bundle :
 - a bundle preview link : you can send this link to your recipients who will see the bundle content.
 For example: http://yourdomain/bundle/dda2d646b6746b96ea9b?auth=965242.
 The recipient can see all the files of the bundle, can download one given file only or the entire bundle.
-- a bundle download link : you can send this link yo your recipients who will download all the files of the bundle at once.
+- a bundle download link : you can send this link yo your recipients who will download all the files of the bundle at once (without any preview).
 For example: http://yourdomain/bundle/dda2d646b6746b96ea9b/download?auth=965242.
 - a deletion link : for you only, it invalidates the bundle.
 For example: http://yourdomain/bundle/dda2d646b6746b96ea9b/delete?auth=ace6f22f5.